Superfluid properties of bright solitons in a ring: Effects of potential barrier

 Figure \ref{denbarcos}(a) shows the density configuration for $\gamma=-0.1$ with $l=2,3,4$.
-The uniform configuration in the absence of potential barrier alters to a lattice structure, which has $l$ maxima, under the spatially periodic barrier $\mathcal{U}_{l}$.
-Figures \ref{denbarcos}(b)-(d) illustrate the density configurations with varying interaction strength.
-As one increases the attractive interaction strength $\gamma$, the system selects one of the potential minima to develop a bright soliton and the noninteracting lattice structure transforms to a highly localized configuration.
+We set $\mathcal{U}_{0}=1$ as in Sec.~\ref{SecGauss}.
+The uniform configuration in the absence of a potential barrier alters to a lattice structure, which has $l$ maxima, under the spatially periodic barrier $\mathcal{U}_{l}$.
+The amplitude of the density modulation is smaller with a larger integer $l$ indicating a shallow regime.
+In Fig.~\ref{denbarcos}(b), we showed the density distribution with some different values of potential amplitude $\mathcal{U}_{0}=0.1, 1, 3$ for $\gamma=-0.1$ and $l=2$.
+Increasing the potential height $\mathcal{U}_{0}$, we have a highly localized density configuration, while it delocalizes with a small $\mathcal{U}_{0}$.
+Figures \ref{denbarcos}(c)-\ref{denbarcos}(e) illustrate the density configurations with varying interaction strength and $\mathcal{U}_{0}=1$.
+As one increases the attractive interaction strength $\gamma$, the system selects one of the potential minima to develop a bright soliton, and the noninteracting lattice structure transforms to a highly localized configuration.

-We show the superfluid fraction in Fig. \ref{denbarcos}(e) for $l=2,3,4$.
+We show the superfluid fraction in Fig.~\ref{denbarcos}(f) for $l=2,3,4$ with $\mathcal{U}_{0}=1$.
 The formation of lattice configuration in the weakly interacting regime leads to the deviation of the superfluid fraction from $f_{\mathrm{s}}=1$.
 We can see that the critical interaction strength at which the superfluid fraction abruptly drops decreases with a small $l$.
 It indicates that the formation of a bright soliton starts to occur with a smaller interaction strength.
 As one increases $l$, the behavior of the superfluid fraction approaches that without an external potential because increasing $l$ corresponds to an almost uniform potential which can be negligible.